Procedure for Grade Appeal

 Grade Appeal Meeting:

-At the beginning of the meeting, the VP of Academic Affairs will allow all parties to introduce themselves.
-The following people are expected to be present: VP of Academic Affairs, student, faculty member of class, panel of 3 faculty members, advocates (for both the student and faculty member should they choose to have one) as well as an individual who is responsible for taking notes.
-If the student is not present and has not advised the VP of Academic Affairs of his/her absence, the meeting may continue on as scheduled.
-If the faculty member is not present and has not advised the VP of Academic Affairs of his/her absence, the meeting may continue on as scheduled.
-The VP of Academic Affairs will explain the outline of the meeting.
+At the beginning of the meeting, the VPAA will allow all parties to introduce themselves.
+The following people are expected to be present: VPAA, student, faculty member of class, panel of three faculty members, advocates (for both the student and faculty member should they choose to have one) as well as an individual who is responsible for taking notes.
+If the student is not present and has not advised the VPAA of his/her absence, the meeting may continue on as scheduled.
+If the faculty member is not present and has not advised the VPAA of his/her absence, the meeting may continue on as scheduled.
+The VPAA will explain the outline of the meeting.
 After introductions, the student will be asked to present his/her appeal.
 After the student has completed his/her presentation, the Faculty Member will present.
 Once both parties have presented their cases (to last approximately 10 minutes each), the Panel will have the opportunity to ask follow up questions.
-After the Panel has asked all questions, each party (the student and Faculty Member) will have the opportunity to ask follow up questions regarding the opposing presentation.
-Once this has occurred, the VP of Academic Affairs will dismiss all but the Faculty Panel.
+After the Panel has asked all questions, each party (the student and faculty member) will have the opportunity to ask follow up questions regarding the opposing presentation.
+Once this has occurred, the VPAA will dismiss all but the faculty panel.

-The Faculty Panel will have 2 business days to discuss and make a decision.
-During the meeting of the Faculty Panel, the members will evaluate all evidence presented.
+The faculty panel will have two business days to discuss and make a decision.
+During the meeting of the faculty panel, the members will evaluate all evidence presented.
 A simple majority is needed.
 The following are possible outcomes:

 - The panel believes, based on of everything presented, a grade change is warranted.